Lielpedis/VentspilsITC/README.txt

 or go to the gdevelop website - https://gdevelop-app.com/

-In GDevelop video playing is a experimental object, that is why we have them in a seperate folder "The Big Bang\video"
+In GDevelop video playing is a experimental object, that is why we have the videos in a seperate folder "The Big Bang\video"

 The game starts with this scene - "Video1"